gabrielrandrade/api-router/README.md

 ## Hint and wrapping

+Beautifully display a key/value pair with the `hint=""` property.
+This can also be created manually for extra customization.

 <img width="409" alt="Screenshot 2025-02-02 at 9 37 09 PM" src="https://github.com/user-attachments/assets/fd057783-1b76-4317-9425-cc0aae0baf97" />

-The key here is to use flexShrink to support floating to the right, then wrapping correctly when the text gets too long.
+The key here is to use `flexShrink` to support floating to the right, then wrapping correctly when the text gets too long.

-Use flexWrap to position the text below the title when it gets too long.
+Use `flexWrap` to position the text below the title when it gets too long instead of shifting the title down vertically.

 ```tsx
 <Form.Section title="Right text">